Rajat-Shubhra/Interview-Assistant-Crisp-/README.md

 - **Flexible Scoring System**: Multi-level difficulty assessment (Easy, Medium, Hard)
 - **Timer Management**: Configurable time limits per question with automatic submission

+### Resume Parsing

+This project originally relied on a regex-based parser for extracting candidate details from resumes.
+The parser has now been replaced with a Gemini API-powered workflow, which delivers far better accuracy and resilience across diverse resume formats by delegating the extraction to Google's large language models.

 ## Getting Started

 ### Prerequisites